-St Mary Magdalene Roman Catholic Church, Norwich Road - draft text of proposed entry for inclusion in 2020
+St Mary Magdalene Roman Catholic Church, Norwich Road

-Construction date 1959
+Construction Date 1959

 Architect

 Original use Religious

 Current use Religious

 Ward Castle Hill

 Easting 614631

 Northing 246429

-Year added to Local List 2020
+Year added to Local List 2021

 Roman Catholic Church opened 1956 to serve the growing suburban community to the west of the town centre around Castle Hill, Whitehouse and Whitton.
 Prior to the founding of the church, mass was held in the upper room of the Suffolk Punch and Safe Harbour public houses, as well as at the Castle Hill Community Centre, highlighting the requirement for a dedicated church to provide a place of catholic worship in the area.